socs-kul/socs-kul.github.io/_tutorials/debugging.md

 There's also built in help available (Top bar: Help -> RARS -> Debugging)

 ## Debugging C:
 We will not dive too deep into debugging C programs.
-A useful tip is using the compiler itself, it will notify you if it detects an obvious bug.
+A useful tip is using the compiler itself, it will notify you if it detects an obvious error.
 This doesn't mean to say that a succesfully compiled program doesn't have any bugs!
 ### A short example:
 ```c
 #include <stdio.h>